Firedrake/nobraketracker/readme.txt

 This program has been tested with Perl 5.10.0 and 5.10.1 but should work with any reasonably modern Perl.

-It relies on these external modules:
+It relies on these non-core modules:

 HTTP::Server::Simple
 JSON